thaihangchung7/thaihangchung7.github.io/_notes/PositronAS.md

 ## HPGe Detector Apparatus

-Two coaxial high purity germanium detectors manufactured by Mirion Technologies (formerly Canberra) are used to detect gamma radiation.
+Two standard coaxial high purity germanium detectors manufactured by Mirion Technologies (formerly Canberra) are used to detect gamma radiation.
 Contained in metal casing, the semiconductor is made of an $$0.5 mm$$ thick n-type diffused lithium contact and the p-type contact is $$0.3\mu m$$ thick well.

+"The germanium has a net impurity of about $$10^{10}$$ atoms/cc so that with moderate reverse bias, the entire volume between electrodes is depleted, and the electric field extends across this active region".

 To prevent impurities from forming, the germanium detectors are attached to 8-liter Dewar flasks filled with liquid nitrogen.
 During high voltage operations, the liquid nitrogen prevents excessive thermally generated leakage current.

 - Lower discriminator level must be in between the [Compton edge](https://en.wikipedia.org/wiki/Compton_edge) and annihilation peak